scalacenter/scala-3-migration-guide/docs/compatibility.md

 ![Shared macro API in a Scala 3 artifact](assets/compatibility/sharedMacroAPI.svg)

-This technique makes possible for the Scala 2.13 and Scala 3.0 compilers to execute a macro defined in the same Scala 3.0 artifact.
+This technique makes it possible for the Scala 2.13 and Scala 3.0 compilers to execute a macro defined in the same Scala 3.0 artifact.
 Yet, each will have its own execution path through the produced bytecode.

 You can learn this technique in the [Macro Migration Tutorial](macros/migration-tutorial.md#mixing-macro-definitions).